 TED offers many talks on construction, design, urban design, architecture, engineering and technology.
 You can find them through their website and YouTube channel – just type in what interests you and find out more!

 Well, there you have it.
 The amount of content out there is almost overwhelming, so we hope our list will give you a good starting point in the process of finding creators that will best feed your curiosity.
-If you prefer a more traditional format, check out our article on the 5 best TV series about construction.
+If you are looking for other recommendations, check out:

 Thanks to the internet, we have endless possibilities to learn, and construction, as well as engineering, are some of the most exciting industries – it would be a waste not to give these a try.
 Enjoy!